adaptive-learning/flocs-core/overview.md

   - use special-purpose action like ChangeDomain, ChangePackageVersion
 - can lazy loading from DB (if the requests are handled non-atomicly) lead to some inconsistencies?!
   - (probably yes)
+- namedtuples vs. dicts - when to use which?
+- how to dry actions.py (e.g. having identifier/string "create_student" only once/twice (if one is string literal), not 4 times)
+- how to represent context (dict + context.py + decorator to extract values from context(?) vs. class Context with useful properties)
+- generating random id's (see context.py) the right way
+  - should we consider uuid4 / os.random / ... ?